Fireplace Installation Cost

 You should not attempt to install a fire yourself as a DIY job.
 An improperly installed stove may become a fire hazard, but it may also release deadly carbon monoxide into your home, increasing pollution.

-Like any other heating and cooling appliance, a stove must be installed professionally and follow building codes to keep you and your loved ones safe.
+Like any other heating appliance, a stove must be installed correctly and follow Building Regulations to keep you and your loved ones safe.

-Even before installation, there are several factors to consider with a stove, including the type and wattage and any changes that may be required to your home to accommodate it.
+Even before installation, there are several factors to consider with a stove, including the type and heat output (kW) and any changes that may be required to your home to accommodate it.
 That is why we recommend consulting with a professional before purchasing one.

 Installing The Flue Properly